-Instances of E52 Time Span have no semantic connotations about phenomena happening within the temporal extent they represent.
-They do not convey any other meaning than a positioning on the “time-line” of chronology.
-The actual extent of an instance of E52 Time-Span can be approximated by properties of E52 Time-Span specifying giving inner and outer bounds in the form of dates (instances of E61 Time Primitive).
+Instances of E52 Time-Span have no semantic connotations about phenomena happening within the temporal extent they represent.
+They do not convey any meaning other than a positioning on the “time-line” of chronology.
+The actual extent of an instance of E52 Time-Span can be approximated by using the properties of E52 Time-Span giving inner and outer bounds in the form of dates (instances of E61 Time Primitive).
 Comparing knowledge about time-spans is fundamental for chronological reasoning.

 Some instances of E52 Time-Span may be defined as the actual, in principle observable, temporal extent of instances of E2 Temporal Entity via the property P4 has time-span (is time-span of): E52 Time-Span.
 They constitute phenomenal time-spans as defined in CRMgeo (Doerr and Hiebel 2013).
 Since our knowledge of history is imperfect and physical phenomena are fuzzy in nature, the extent of phenomenal time-spans can only be described in approximation.
 An extreme case of approximation, might, for example, define an instance of E52 Time-Span having unknown beginning, end and duration.
 It may, nevertheless, be associated with other descriptions by which we can infer knowledge about it, such as in relative chronologies.